Kritika Kultura

-Kritika Kultura (KK) is the semi-annual peer-reviewed international electronic journal of literary, language and cultural studies of the Department of English of the Ateneo de Manila University, Philippines.
+Kritika Kultura (KK) is the semi-annual peer-reviewed international electronic journal of literary, language and cultural studies of the Department of English of Ateneo de Manila University, Philippines.
 It touts itself as "a pioneering academic electronic journal in the Philippines" and "the only academic e-journal of its kind in the Philippines today."

 Journal

 Kritika Kultura has been selected for coverage in the Elsevier Bibliographic Database (EBD) effective 2009.
 According to EBD, the selection is "in recognition of its high quality and relevance to the scientific community."
 With this selection, KK is indexed in Scopus, the largest abstract and citation database of peer-reviewed research literature and quality web sources.
 The Modern Language Association indexed the journal on January 17, 2008.
 The Directory of Open Access Journals (DOAJ), which also indexed the journal, lists down its publication details.

 Kritika Kultura's ISSN is 1656152X.
 Its subject matter mostly revolves around topics under languages and literatures.
-It was founded in 2002 and is published in English by the Ateneo de Manila University in the Philippines.
+It was founded in 2002 and is published in English by Ateneo de Manila University in the Philippines.
 Keywords include: Philippine literary studies, cultural studies.